Rider Guide

 During the course of any of our races, you may not have any personal on-course support.
 This means that you must be self sufficient.
 No personal bottle hand-ups, no stashing or hiding water bottles anywhere on course, etc. Bottom line is that if you find yourself wanting to gain an advantage over your competitors by getting creative with on-course support... don't.

-You must use the same bike format for each stage of QSR.
+You must use the same bike for each stage of QSR.

-If you are competing in the Queen Stage Race, you must use the same bike.
-You can change tires and gearing, but you must ride all three days on the same frame.
+If you are competing in the Queen Stage Race, you must use the same frame.
+You can change wheels, tires, gearing, and essentially anything besides the frame of the bike.

 Headphones are not allowed.